Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Densing Law Falsification: Full Regression Results

-\paragraph{Robustness.} Three additional checks confirm the main finding: (i) excluding the two DeepSeek-R1 distilled models ($n = 79$) leaves $\hat\beta_2 = -0.00051$/month; (ii) excluding the five landmark models ($n = 76$) leaves $\hat\beta_2 = -0.00018$/month.
-In both cases the Densing prediction is rejected at $p < 10^{-15}$.
-Check (iii) uses $\log_{10}(\text{active\_B})$ in place of total parameters and yields $\hat\beta_2 = +0.0063$/month---nominally significant but still only half the Densing target, and also rejecting the Densing prediction ($p \approx 10^{-4}$).
+\paragraph{Robustness.} Three additional checks confirm the main finding: (i) excluding the two DeepSeek-R1 distilled models ($n = 98$) leaves $\hat\beta_2 = +0.00135$/month ($p = 0.18$ vs.\ zero); (ii) excluding the six sub-1B anchor models ($n = 94$) leaves $\hat\beta_2 = +0.00197$/month ($p = 0.06$).
+In both cases the Densing prediction is rejected at $p < 10^{-14}$.
+Check (iii) uses $\log_{10}(\text{active\_B})$ in place of total parameters and yields $\hat\beta_2 = +0.0084$/month---nominally significant but still only two-thirds of the Densing target, and also rejecting the Densing prediction ($p \approx 10^{-4}$).
 The apparent time effect on the active-params regression is a known artifact: MoE models store knowledge across all experts, not just the ones activated per token (Section~\ref{sec:results}), so active-params overstates $N_\mathrm{fact}$ for dense models and understates it for MoEs in a way that correlates with release date (newer models are more often MoE).
 This is why our preferred specification uses total parameters.

 \paragraph{Date uncertainty.} Release dates for post-January-2026 models (e.g., Claude Opus 4.7, Qwen 3.5 series, Kimi K2.6, GLM-5.1, Ling-2.6-flash) were collected contemporaneously; other dates are vendor-announced release dates.
 A small amount of date noise (${\pm}1$ month per observation) would inflate $\mathrm{SE}(\hat\beta_2)$ but leaves the point estimate unchanged in expectation.
 To hide a Densing-magnitude effect would require systematic backdating of post-2025 releases by ${>}3$ months each, which is not what our sources support.